Force over Distance: Chapter 39

 No one moved.
 No one spoke.

-“Okay,” Volker said after a short hesitation.
+Volker hesitated, then, “Okay,” he said.
 “Sure.”
-He looked up at the pattern that hovered above them.
-“What you can see here is temperature modulation in the CBR.
+He looked at the pattern hovering above them.
+“We’re looking at temperature modulation in the CBR.
 This appears whenever Obelisk Worlds turn on their beacons.
 Let’s take a look in 3D.”
 He hit a button, and the pattern deepened, shifting along its z-axis.
 Ghostly outlines of the planet, the obelisk, and Destiny faded in.

 “Dang,” Eli said.
 “You rendered all of this?”